 In my opinion, having only one panelist at the front of the room at a time creates a more dynamic experience.
 But on balance, I think the second approach worked better as there was some overlap between what the panelists shared, and when questions ended there was a more natural segue to the next segment of the session.

 At this point we switched to a fishbowl format.
 I had the panelists return to front row audience chairs, from where they could easily return to the “speaking” chairs.
 (They were frequent contributors to the discussions that followed.)
-I identified some hot issues, listed them for participants, and then invited anyone to sit in one of the three empty front-of-the-room chairs next to me to share their innovations, solutions, thoughts, questions, concerns, etc. Anyone wishing to respond or discuss joined our set of chairs and I facilitated the resulting flow of conversation.
-Some of the themes I suggested were discussed, but a significant portion of the discussion in both sessions concentrated on areas that none of my panelists had predicted.
+I identified some hot issues, and listed them for participants.
+I then invited anyone to sit in one of the three empty front-of-the-room chairs next to me to share their innovations, solutions, thoughts, questions, and concerns.
+Anyone wishing to respond or discuss joined our set of chairs and I facilitated the resulting flow of conversation.
+Some of the themes I suggested were discussed.
+But a significant portion of the discussion in both sessions concentrated on areas that none of my panelists had predicted.

 The capability of fishbowl process to adapt to whatever participants actually want to talk about is one of its most attractive and powerful features.
 If I had used a conventional panel for either session, much more time would have been spent on topics that were not what the audience most wanted to learn about, and unexpected interests would have been relegated to closing Q&A.

 During my opening overview of the format, I explained that we might have time for some consulting on a participant’s problem towards the end of the session.
 We didn’t have time for this during the first session — given a break, we could have probably taken another hour exploring issues that had been raised — but we had a nice opportunity during the second session to consult on an issue for a relatively new executive officer.

 Another option that I offered, which we didn’t end up exploring in either session, was to share lessons learned (aka “don’t do this!”) — a useful way to help peers avoid common mistakes.